quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 ![[Light Prop.png|400]]

-If we shine a light on an atom, the photons electric field exerts a force on the electrons and the nucleus and drives oscillations of the system at frequency $\omega$ .
+If we shine a light on an atom, the photons electric field exerts a force on electrons and nucleus and drives oscillations of the system at frequency $\omega$ .
 During the oscillations of the atomic dipole, the nucleus remains more or less stationary due to its heavy mass, while the electron oscillates backwards and forwards at its natural frequency $\omega_{0}$.

 If $\omega$ coincides with one of the natural frequencies of the atom $\omega_0$, then we have a resonance phenomenon, this is like pushing a swing at just the right times to make it go higher.
 At resonance, the electron absorbs energy from the light very efficiently.